sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Addressing modes not defined in this chapter SHALL NOT be used by DASH services.
 Clients SHOULD support all addressing modes defined in this chapter.

-You SHOULD choose the addressing mode based on the nature of the content:
+A service SHOULD choose the addressing mode based on the nature of the content:

 <dl class="switch">